Platform Functions

 ### Workspace Data Queries

 Workspace data queries (`wsq_<name>`) cover the long tail of questions that no pre-built function anticipated, such as "how many appointments did this patient cancel in the last 6 months?" or "which providers at this location accept this insurance?"
-A team registers these as parameterized SQL templates that run directly against the workspace's own custom tables.
+A team registers these as parameterized SQL templates that run against custom tables provisioned for the workspace.
 Parameters are typed (string, integer, number, boolean) with optional defaults, and write-time validation rejects multi-statement SQL and session-state commands.
-Each query runs under the workspace's tenant-scoped database role, keeping access within the workspace's isolation boundary.
+Query access remains constrained to the workspace's provisioned tables.

 Platform functions are read-only.
 Recording new observations as world model events is done through the dedicated write tools described in [Clinical Tools](/agent/clinical-tools.md) and the [World Model](/data/world-model.md) page, not through this surface.